LiamKujawski/MCP/codebase-generation-prompt-research/o3/04_prompt-structure.md

 Fail PR if semgrep finds HIGH severity issues.
 ────────────────────────────────────────

-This prompt can be fed directly to O3 or an equivalent agent to bootstrap the full project with well-researched, justified choices at every layer.
+This prompt can be fed directly to any capable agent to bootstrap the full project with well-researched, justified choices at every layer.